TORONTO CAR INSURANCE CALCULATOR

-What is the Average Price of Toronto Car Insurance?
+What is the Average Price of Toronto Car Insurance Quotes?

-A recent study from Kanetix.ca has highlighted the average auto insurance rate from Toronto to be $2,017, which is, quite higher than the Ontario average of $1,458 for each driver.
-If we dive a little deeper and look at some more specific regions within the Toronto area, we have the following neighborhoods to compare.
+Our data has highlights the average auto insurance rate from Toronto to be $2,124 as of April 2021, which is, quite higher than the Ontario average of $1,458 for each driver.
+If we dive a little deeper and look at some more specific regions within the Toronto area, we have the following neighbourhoods to compare.

 |Downsview, North York||$2,422|

 Car insurance premiums in Toronto can vary widely depending on your home address.
 Yes, the area you live in has a direct impact on what you can expect to pay to drive your vehicle.

 With so many car insurers in Toronto and drivers alike, the average price varies widely.
 The range is usually between $1,100 and $2,000.
 If you live inside the city limits close to the downtown core, you may pay less compared to areas beyond downtown where you might pay more.
 These lower car insurance costs for the center of city drivers can be attributed to fewer car owners but ultimately it comes down to more than just where you live.

 For research purposes we ran the numbers and the true average car insurance as of April 2021 was around $1,400.
 This example was calculated for a male driver, 30 years of age, buying only the required coverage.
 He also had a clean driving record for the past five years and he drove a five year old Honda Civic, an average of 5,000 km to 8,000 km to and from work.

 It is interesting to note that this same driver was paying higher Toronto car insurance roughly a year and a half earlier, we calculated the rate to be $1,500.